 We work closely with a number of NGOs both locally and on a Group-wide level.
-Whilst 2022 has limited our attendance of conferences or seminars in person, we have participated in a number of online conferences organised by our partners, such as the Mekong Club and Business Social Responsibility (BSR).
+Whilst 2021 has not allowed us to attend conferences or seminars in person, we have participated in a number of online conferences organised by our partners, the Mekong Club.